How to hire subcontractors safely in the UK

 Do I need employer's liability insurance for subcontractors?

-Not for genuine subcontractors, but you do need it for employees.
-If HMRC reclassifies a subcontractor as an employee, you would be in breach of insurance requirements.
-Some insurance policies cover labour-only subcontractors.
-Check with your insurer.
+In the case of genuine subcontractors, you are not required to have employer's liability insurance.
+However, it is mandatory for employees.
+If HMRC reclassifies a subcontractor as an employee, you could find yourself in breach of insurance requirements.
+Some insurance policies do cover labour-only subcontractors, so it is worth checking with your insurer to ensure you have the appropriate coverage.

 Can I deduct money for defective work?

-Only if your subcontract agreement allows it.
-Without a written agreement, deducting from payments for defects often leads to disputes.
-A clear defect liability clause in your agreement gives you the legal basis to withhold payment until defects are rectified.
+Deducting money for defective work is only permissible if your subcontract agreement specifically allows for it.
+Without a written agreement, attempting to withhold payments due to defects can lead to disputes and potentially damage your relationships.
+Including a clear defect liability clause in your agreement provides a legal basis to withhold payment until defects are addressed and rectified.

 What if a subcontractor injures someone on my site?